City says home assessments are up all over, market is hot

-ROCHESTER, NY (WROC-TV) The city’s assessing properties to gauge increases in values to estimate the 2020 city and school taxes and 2021 county taxes.
+ROCHESTER, N.Y.
+(WROC) — The city’s assessing properties to gauge increases in values to estimate the 2020 city and school taxes and 2021 county taxes.

 “Rochester is home to one of the hottest real estate markets in the nation,” says Justin Roj with the City of Rochester.
 “Home assessments are up in every single neighborhood in the city.
 Every single one,” adds Roj.